 How Freeganism is Combating Wastefullness in America

-I was first introduced to Freeganism in my high school english class.
+I was first introduced to Freeganism in my high school English class.
 My teacher put on a documentary about people who live completely off food they find in dumpsters.
 And no they weren’t homeless or completely destitute.
 They chose to live that way.
 I was quickly enamoured by these people who are so committed to sustainability that they dig through garbage just to say Fuck you to the consumption based economy.
-I love it.
+I absolutely loved it.

 Freegans take a political stance of not wanting to participate in the economy (for various reasons).
 They don’t want to add more demand to an already extremely wasteful economy.
 They try to buy as little as possible, and try to get the things they need for free.
 They are anti-capitalist and anti-consumerist.

 In America we leave food left to rot in dumpsters yet we still have people who don’t get enough.
-And on top of that, in some cases it’s illegal to rescue this food and give it to people who are hungry.
-Some companies even throw out better food than what their own employees can afford, and on top of that, bar them from taking any of the unsold food home (Williams, 2016.
+On top of that, in some cases it’s illegal to rescue this food and give it to people who are hungry.
+Some companies even throw out better food than what their own employees can afford, and then bar them from taking any of the unsold food home.
+(Williams, 2016.
 Full article here).

 “One in seven American households don’t have steady access to healthy meals, yet roughly 40 percent of all the food in the U.S. goes uneaten.
 Some of this food is composted or turned into animal feed, but most of it winds up in landfills, according to an analysis from the Natural Resources Defense Council” ( “The Progressive Increase of Food Waste in America and Its Environmental Impact”).
 We’re feeding our landfills as much as we’re feeding our country.